dylancornelie/ChatApp_React_Flask/server/readme.md

 ## Join/Leave the project

-When the membrr goes into(out) the meeting, he must joins(leaves) the project
+When the member goes into(out) the meeting, he must joins(leaves) the project

 ````js
 socket.emit('join_project', {project_id: int});